TelevisionNinja/Sudoku-Solver/README.md

 # Sudoku-Solver
-This was a school project where I had to implement different constraint satisfaction problem methods and use them to solve sudoku puzzles.
+This was a university AI project where I had to implement different constraint satisfaction problem methods and use them to solve sudoku puzzles.
 I implemented additional methods.

 Methods: